even4void/rstats-esme/README.md

 ## Syllabus

-Here is a temptative schedule, but see the [course overview][overview]:
+Here is the updated schedule, but see the [course overview][overview]:

 1. Nov, 7: R basics
 2. Nov, 14: Graphics with `ggplot2`
 3. Nov, 15*: R dplyr and data.table
-4. Nov, 28: R and database, data mining
+4. Nov, 28: Data Mining Part 1 + Practical 1
-5. Dec, 5: Statistical modeling in R
+5. Dec, 5: Data Mining Part 1 (Con't)
-6. Dec, 12: Reporting with R Markdown and Shiny
+6. Dec, 12: Cancelled
-7. Dec, 19: Final project
+7. Dec, 19: Data Mining Part 2 + Practical 2

 Each session will run for 3 hours, including a 1-hour hand-on practical.
 Solutions will be available in the [code][code] folder.
 Additional lectures are listed below.